bearmentor-community/techstack-battle/README.md

 ## Contribute

 Want to contribute or update things?
-Open a [Pull Request](https://github.com/catamyst-community/techstack-battle/compare).
+[Fork this repo](https://github.com/catamyst-community/techstack-battle/fork) and open a [Pull Request](https://github.com/catamyst-community/techstack-battle/compare).

 ## Table of Contents